aws-amplify/docs/ios/how-to-ios-kinesis-data-stream.md

 let kinesisRecorder = AWSKinesisRecorder.default()
 ```

-You can use :command:`AWSFirehoseRecorder` with Amazon Kinesis Firehose.
+You can use `AWSFirehoseRecorder` with Amazon Kinesis Firehose.
 The
 following snippet returns a shared instance of the Amazon Kinesis Firehose service client:

 ```swift
 let firehoseRecorder = AWSFirehoseRecorder.default()
 ```

-You can configure :command:`AWSKinesisRecorder` or :command:`AWSFirehoseRecorder` through their properties:
+You can configure `AWSKinesisRecorder` or `AWSFirehoseRecorder` through their properties:

 ```swift
                 kinesisRecorder.diskAgeLimit = TimeInterval(30 * 24 * 60 * 60); // 30 days